gottfried-github/nextjs-demo/README.md

 I do this because that way I don't have to include `axios` in the client bundle, at least for the `hero` route.
 Also, on the server, the data is cached so initial page render on the client could be faster.
 Also, the data could be stored in a local database and fetching it all on the server could save some network requests.

-In any case I'd need to fetch all the data before displaying the graph.

 ### Hero: laying out the graph with Dagre
 I used a library, recommended by `react-flow`'s docs to automatically lay out the nodes.